MagicMajestic/govtracker/replit.md

 This is a full-stack Discord bot monitoring application designed for a roleplay server community (Majestic RP SF).
 The system tracks curator activity across multiple Discord servers, monitoring messages, reactions, and replies to provide insights into engagement and performance.

+**CURRENT STATUS: ✅ FULLY OPERATIONAL IN REPLIT**
+- ✅ Successfully migrated from Replit Agent to standard Replit environment
+- ✅ Discord bot "Curator#2772" connected and monitoring 8 servers
+- ✅ PostgreSQL database operational with real activity data
+- ✅ All API endpoints functional with real-time updates
+- ✅ Enhanced UI with detailed server statistics and curator rankings

 ## User Preferences

 Preferred communication style: Simple, everyday language.